subugoe/operandi/README.md

 # OPERANDI
 This is the OPERANDI project's repository.
 The Readme file is still a draft and under construction.
+The file may be slightly outdated.
+Will be updated after integrating the OCR-D WebApi.

 ## 1. Introduction
 OPERANDI is one of the implementation projects funded by the DFG initiative OCR-D. The main goal of OCR-D is the conceptual and technical preparation of the full-text transformation of the 16th to 18th-century prints published in the German language area.
 The task of automatic full-text recognition is broken down into individual process steps, which can be reproduced in the open-source OCR-D software.
 This makes it possible to create optimal workflows for the prints to be processed, and thus generate scientifically usable full texts.